Privacy Policy

 The personal data of users processed within the scope of this online offering include inventory data (e.g. names and addresses of customers), contract data (e.g. services used, names of clerks, payment information), usage data (e.g. the websites visited on our online offering, interest in our products) and content data (e.g. entries in the contact form).

 We only process users' personal data in compliance with the relevant data protection regulations.
-This means that users' data is only processed if there is legal permission.
-This means, in particular, if the data processing is necessary to provide our contractual services (e.g. processing orders) and online services, or is required by law, if the user has given their consent, and
+This means that user data is only processed if there is legal permission.
+This means, in particular, if data processing is necessary to provide our contractual services (e.g., processing orders) and online services, or is required by law, if the user's consent has been obtained, or if it is based on our legitimate interests (i.e., interest in the analysis, optimization, and economic operation and security of our online offering within the meaning of Art.
+6 (1) (f) GDPR, particularly in the measurement of reach, creation of profiles for advertising and marketing purposes, as well as the collection of access data and use of third-party services).

 We would like to point out that the legal basis for consent is Art.
 6 (1) (a) and Art.
 7 GDPR, the legal basis for processing to fulfill our services and implement contractual measures is Art.
 6 (1) (b) GDPR, the legal basis for processing to fulfill our legal obligations is Art.
 6 (1) (c) GDPR, and the legal basis for processing to protect our legitimate interests is Art.
 6 (1) (f) GDPR.